rhinestonewtf/registry/docs/ModuleRegistration.md

 ## Deploy Bytecode via External Factory

-In order to make the integration into existing business logics possible, the registry is able to utilize external factories that can be utilized to deploy the modules.
+In order to make the integration into existing business logics possible, the Registry is able to utilize external factories that can be utilized to deploy the modules.

 ```solidity
 /**